daira/describe-curve/README.md

 `./describe-curve.sage mycurve.curve`.
 The default is to output in mdbook format (with embedded LaTeX using `$...$` for math) to the file `mycurve.md`.

-A file `mycurve.primes` will also be created to cache prime factorizations used in the checking process; this greatly speeds up future runs.
-The usage of this file is explained in [primes-format.md](primes-format.md).
+A file `mycurve.factors` will also be created to cache factorizations used in the checking process; this greatly speeds up future runs.
+The usage of this file is explained in [factors-format.md](factors-format.md).

 Use `./describe-curve.sage --help` for more options.